unitartu-remrob/remrob-server/README.md

 ---

-A very configurable docker-vnc setup providing options between lxde, lxqt and xfce4 environments (no gnome) can be found [here](https://github.com/fcwu/docker-ubuntu-vnc-desktop), but I've run into some issues trying to proxy the nginx server that is running inside it.
+A very configurable docker-vnc setup providing options between lxde, lxqt and xfce4 environments (no gnome) can be found [here](https://github.com/fcwu/docker-ubuntu-vnc-desktop).